domaspoliakas/tree-sitter-scala-native-bindings/README.md

 # Tree-sitter for scala native

 A library to make it easy for you to use treesitter from scala native.
+Will probably go nowhere but who knows!

 ### Testing